 A Treehouse with a View Over Bigodi Swamp

 The Bigodi Wetlands also features a viewing platform.
 If you sufer from vertigo, I don't recommend making the climb.
 The ladder is steep and the platform tends to sway a bit.
-It definitely is a great vantage point though over the wetlands and Kibale National Forest for surveying the landscape for birds and other animals.
+It definitely is a great vantage point though over the wetlands and Kibale National Park for surveying the landscape for Ugandan birds and other animals.

 The Birds of Bigodi Swamp

-Rogers also noted how the yellow-billed barbet is sometimes mistaken for a woodpecker.
+Rodgers also noted how the yellow-billed barbet is sometimes mistaken for a woodpecker.

 Starring Uganda's Blue Turacos